UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 anything indented under it) will be executed.

-If the expression is `False`, the body of the statement is not executed and it continues to the next line of non-indended code outside the body.
+If the expression is `False`, the body of the statement is not executed and it continues to the next line of non-indented code outside the body.

 The `else` expression will execute if the conditional expressions above it are `False`